Ryanor/iot/Portfolio/Project03/README.md

-# Lab 9
+# Project 3

-For the last project we grouped up with team Gonaus Lisa and Viacheslav Korkhonen
+I cooperation with team Gonaus Lisa and Khorkonen Viacheslav.

-## Prepare scenario for Project 3
+## User story
+Homeautomation and security

+Lorem ipsum ...

+### Sensor
+- Ultrasonic sensor
+- Raindrop sensor
+- Sound sensor
+- Environment sensor for temperature and humidity
+- Gas sensor
+- Reed switch
+- Touch button

-### Scenario
+### Actors

-Family: Parent with two children.
-Family house with garden and wine cellar.
+- Display
+- RGB-led
+- RGB-strip
+- IFTTT events

 - Windows are equipped with reed switches which trigger an IFTTT event when the window is opened but not if the window is tilted.